alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 * Open Terminal here -> `jupyter notebook &` if you want to use python within a jupyter notebook.
 * Open Terminal here -> `spyder &` if you want to use python within the Spyder IDE (integrated development environment) which is quite similar to RStudio.

-Note that all the custom R packages requested have been installed in the system R.
-However, just typing R at the commandline will run conda's R.
+Note that typing R at the commandline will run conda's version R.
 You can run the system R by typing `/user/bin/R`.
 We had already pointed RStudio to use system R, so those using RStudio should see the custom packages with no issues.

-This VM can also be used to directly access `GitLab` and `HackMD`
+This VM can also be used to directly access `GitLab` and `HackMD`.

-1. Point firefox to url provided by the resource dashboard for GitLab/HackMD
+1. Point firefox to the url provided by the resource dashboard for GitLab/HackMD
 2. Read and write access – the repository URL can be copied using via icon and then replacing the first bit by the IP address – in the case below 10.250.10.151

 ![](images/repository_url_copy_icon.png)